 Lastly, come up with 5 strong reasons WHY this needs to happen.
-Examples of a strong “WHY” might include being able to play with your kids, avoiding health issues you may be on the path to, looking good in a bathing suit, or simply having more confidence.
+Examples of a strong “WHY” might include being able to play with your kids, avoiding health issues, looking good in a bathing suit, or simply having more confidence.

 Write these down, and keep them where you can see them every day along with your goal.
 Post them on your fridge or bathroom mirror, carry them in your wallet, or keep them on your iPhone notes.

 Studies show that those who write down their goals are 50% more likely to achieve them… yet only 3% of adults actually do this.
 Be the 3%.